-The "ESP OFF" button is located in the switch bank near the top center of the instrument panel.
-To enter the "Partial Off" mode, momentarily depress the "ESP OFF" button and the
+The ESP OFF switch is located on the switch bank in the center of the instrument panel.
+To enter the "Partial Off" mode, momentarily depress the ESP OFF switch and the "ESP/TCS Indicator Light" will illuminate.
+To turn the

-"ESP/TCS Indicator Light" will illuminate.
-To turn the ESP ON again, momentarily depress the "ESP OFF" button and the "ESP/TCS Indicator Light" will turn off.
+ESP on again, momentarily depress the ESP OFF switch and the "ESP/TCS Indicator Light" will turn off.